spellshape/cli/docs/docs/02-guide/02-getting-started.md

 To start a blockchain node in development, you can run the following command:

 ```
-ignite chain serve
+spellshape chain serve
 ```

-The [`ignite chain serve`](../references/cli#ignite-scaffold-chain) command is used to start a blockchain node in development mode.
-It first compiles and installs the binary using the `ignite chain build` command, then initializes the blockchain's data directory for a single validator using the `ignite chain init` command.
+The [`spellshape chain serve`](../references/cli#spellshape-scaffold-chain) command is used to start a blockchain node in development mode.
+It first compiles and installs the binary using the `spellshape chain build` command, then initializes the blockchain's data directory for a single validator using the `spellshape chain init` command.
 After that, it starts the node locally and enables automatic code reloading so that changes to the code can be reflected in the running blockchain without having to restart the node.
 This allows for faster development and testing of the blockchain.

-Congratulations! 🥳 You have successfully created a brand-new Cosmos blockchain using the Ignite CLI.
+Congratulations! 🥳 You have successfully created a brand-new Cosmos blockchain using the Spellshape CLI.
 This blockchain uses the delegated proof of stake (DPoS) consensus algorithm, and comes with a set of standard modules for token transfers, governance, and inflation.
 Now that you have a basic understanding of your Cosmos blockchain, it's time to start building custom functionality.
 In the